 You can only claim the vehicle inspection fee if you're self-employed or run your own business, and only then if you use the vehicle for business use.

-If you don't use your car for business purposes, there's no way to write off your state vehicle inspection fees.
+At one time, you could write off your vehicle inspection fees for business use.
+However, tax changes took away the miscellaneous deduction option for those who were salaried or hourly employees.
+If, however, you own your own business or work as an independent contractor, you may be able to claim the fee at tax time.
+If you don't use your car for business purposes, though, there's no way to write off your state vehicle inspection fees.
 Though it might sound like a car tax, the IRS specifically rejects it as being deductible on Schedule A, classifying it as a tax you cannot deduct.

-If you use your car as part of your business, you have the option to either deduct the standard mileage rate for every mile you drove during the year or your actual expenses.
+If you're self-employed or a business owner and use your car as part of your business, you have the option to either deduct the standard mileage rate for every mile you drove during the year or your actual expenses.
 If you choose the actual expenses, you can include the vehicle inspection fees along with your other costs like gas, oil, license fees and depreciation.
 If you use your car for both business and personal use, the deductible portion equals the percentage of the miles you drive the car for business.
 For example, if you drove the car 20,000 miles total, of which 12,000 was for business, 60 percent of your inspection fee is deductible as a business expense.

-The deduction for vehicle expenses, including inspection fees, is much more favorable for sole proprietors.
-The deduction goes on Schedule C and it's not subject to any AGI restrictions.
-In addition, it reduces not only your income taxes, but also your self-employment taxes.
-However, you can't claim your vehicle inspection, or any other specific vehicle costs, as a tax write-off if you're claiming the standard mileage deduction.
+For sole proprietors, the deduction goes on Schedule C. In addition, it reduces not only your income taxes, but also your self-employment taxes.
+However, you can't claim your state inspection fee, or any other specific vehicle costs, as a tax write-off if you're claiming the standard mileage deduction.